wso2/docs-is/en/docs/setup/changing-the-hostname.md

     - **Option 1**

-    If you are configuring the hostnames in production for a proxied server, you need to configure only the `hostname` as follows in `<IS_HOME>/repository/conf/deployment.toml`.
+    If you are configuring the hostnames in production for or a load-balanced or proxied deployment, you need to configure only the `hostname` as follows in `<IS_HOME>/repository/conf/deployment.toml`.

     ``` toml
     [server]